dslab-epfl/tinynf/experiments/ReadMe.md

 ### Table 1

 The easiest way to do this, though it incurs some overhead, is with Docker.
+This should take less than an hour.

 Run `docker run -it --entrypoint bash dslabepfl/vigor` (you might need `sudo`) to start a container with the Vigor Docker image, then in the container run: